Mouhab-dev/ip-calculator/README.md

 There are two versions of this calculator one uses CLI(Command Line Interface) and the other is a GUI (Graphical User Interface).

 ### CLI Version
-download only the python script
+- Download only the python script
-Run the script by executing the following command
+- Run the script by executing the following command
 ```
 python ip-calc.py
 ```